andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 As a natural person, with your nose being pushed hard on the facts, don't you face the problem of starting to feel the need to ask for moral systems you can delegate your responsibility to, regarding acting against femicide?
-When does it become to much before you start acting?
+When does it become too much before you start acting?
 Does acting against femicide not first of all come in the form of helping to evolve ideas?
 For example, the justice system has several roles: